UPSC Exam > UPSC Notes > Indian Polity for UPSC CSE > NCERT Solutions - Federalism

 Q7: List four features of the Indian Constitution that give greater power to the central government than the State government.

-• The central government can delay the state legislation and can also examine the bills passed by the state legislature and completely veto them.
+• Legislative Oversight: The central government can delay state legislation and veto bills passed by state legislatures.

 Q8: Why are many States unhappy about the role of the Governor?